Numichi/reactive-logger/README.md

 }
 ```

 Banana was added by a library independent of us, which may not exist in context.
-But, if it exists, we would like to see (for example) the following in the MDC map with `uppercase` transform and `banana2` key, like MDC contain:
+But, if it exists, we would like to see (for example) in the MDC map with uppercase transform with banana2 key.
+Like MDC contain:

 ```json
 {